 The rapid pace at which Distributed Energy Resources (DER) are being installed is resulting in significant amounts of decentralised generation entering the power grid.
-This level of penetration brings opportunities for consumers to access new products and services, and a need to ensure that the power system alongside over two million DER installation can operate together.
+At the moment, household rooftop solar, or distributed solar photovoltaics ( DPV) is the dominant form of DER.
+With well over 2 million DPV systems installed this level of penetration brings opportunities for consumers to access new products and services, and a need to ensure that the power system and all these installations can operate together.

 AEMO’s role as the market operator is to ensure a secure and reliable energy supply to all Australians regardless of whether they have DER installed or not.
-Through the uplift of key standards, AEMO will be able to fulfil this role and, in conjunction with work being undertaken on a two-sided marketplace, offer opportunities for participation in the energy market.
+Through the uplift of key standards, and in conjunction with work being undertaken on a two-sided marketplace, we can open opportunities for participation in the energy market.

 What is AS/NZS 4777.2

-Distributed energy resources are connected to the electricity grid via inverters.
-Inverters adjust how the DER attached to them interacts with the power grid and defines how these resources must perform under different system conditions.
+DPV systems are connected to the electricity grid via inverters.
+Inverters manage how the DPV attached to them interact with the power grid and define how these resources must perform under different system conditions.

-- Specifying the conditions in which the inverter should remain connected and generating power to the electricity grid or disconnect to help prevent major events.
+- Improved specificity regarding conditions in which inverters should stay connected and generating power to the electricity grid or disconnect to support power system security and prevent major events.

-- Optimising and coordinating parameters to maximise the value of the capabilities offered with ‘smart’ inverters to provide improved power quality to customers and grid support functions for networks.
-This will increase the hosting capacity of DER allowing more customers the opportunity for DER uptake.
+- Optimisation and coordination of parameters to maximise the value of the capabilities offered with ‘smart’ inverters to provide improved power quality to customers and grid support functions for networks, allowing increased hosting capacity of DER on distribution feeders and in-turn allowing more customers to install DER.

-- Defining the accuracy and stability of measurement systems used in inverters, to improve the reliability of performance characteristics providing guaranteed responses to different conditions.
+- Improved accuracy and stability of measurement systems used in inverters, to improve the reliability of performance characteristics providing guaranteed responses to different conditions.

-- Improving and introducing testing procedures to ensure enhanced device level compliance is met.
+- Improved and new testing procedures to ensure enhanced device level compliance is met.